-Any report of a missing student will be fully investigated by appropriate University personnel under the joint coordination of the office of the Vice President for Student Life and the local police department.
+Any report of a missing student will be fully investigated by appropriate University personnel under the joint coordination of the office of the Dean of Students and the local police department.
 Further, the assistance of the Georgia State Police, or other appropriate law enforcement agency, will be sought if such assistance is indicated and deemed necessary by the initial campus investigation.

 When a student is reported missing, Thomas University will/may:

-- Involve the Vice President for Student Life's office in the report and share all relevant information - Initiate an investigation to determine where the student might be and if the student can be located - Make reasonable efforts to contact the reported missing student via phone, cell phone, email, and in person via a visit to the student's residence - Contact faculty, peers, roommates, and other university members to determine the potential whereabouts of the missing student - ➤ If the student cannot be located and remains missing, Thomas University will, according to the law, contact the Thomasville City Police and/or the Georgia State Police within 24 hour of the initial internal report - Notify the emergency contact or legal guardian of the status of the investigation within 24 hours of the initial report unless the student has been contacted.
+- > Involve the Dean of Students office in the report and share all relevant information - > Initiate an investigation to determine where the student might be and if the student can be located - Make reasonable efforts to contact the reported missing student via phone, cell phone, email, and in person via a visit to the student's residence - Contact faculty, peers, roommates, and other university members to determine the potential whereabouts of the missing student - If the student cannot be located and remains missing, Thomas University will, according to the law, contact the Thomasville City Police and/or the Georgia State Police within 24 hour of the initial internal report - Notify the emergency contact or legal guardian of the status of the investigation within 24 hours of the initial report unless the student has been contacted.